leslieDLcy/double_event_dataset/README.md

     # channel:
     ntraces = channel_data.numtraces

-    # 3. Access of all channel waveforms (ObsPy Traces).
+    # 3. Access all channel waveforms (ObsPy Traces).
 For instance, you might
     # want to apply a preprocess such e.g. a detrend (necessary below for the
     # creation of artificial double event by merging two waveform events later).
     for trace in channel_data.traces: